 Areeb Majeed questions NIA’s powers to probe ISIS case against him

-Mumbai, July 30: Areeb Majeed, who is accused of travelling to Syria to join the Islamic State moved a fresh bail plea and claimed that the National Investigation Agency did not have the jurisdiction to probe the case.
+Mumbai, July 30: Areeb Majeed, who is accused of travelling to Syria to join the Islamic State moved a fresh bail plea and claimed that the National Investigation Agency (NIA) did not have the jurisdiction to probe the case.

 Majeed was arrested upon his return to India in 2014.
 He said that the NIA does not have the power to probe the case it took place outside Indian territory in 2014.
 This power to probe such cases was given to the NIA only after the amendment this year.